-Beginning Thursday, August 6 until Sunday, August 23, guests will have the opportunity to visit select areas of the park for a pairing of roller coasters and more than 20 local and craft brews.
+Beginning Thursday, August 6 until Sunday, August 30, guests have the opportunity to visit select areas of the park for a pairing of roller coasters and more than 20 local and craft brews.

 Reservations are required to enter the park.